SyncfusionExamples/How-to-zoom-Y-axis-or-X-axis-alone/README.md

 - Y - Allows us to zoom the chart vertically.
 - XY - Allows us to zoom the chart both vertically and horizontally.

 By default, blazor chart can be able to zoom both vertically and horizontally.
-By using <a name="_hlk146116090"></a>[Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartZoomSettings.html#Syncfusion_Blazor_Charts_ChartZoomSettings_Mode) property, you can specify whether the chart should be zoomed along any one direction (X or Y) or both directions (XY).
+By using [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartZoomSettings.html#Syncfusion_Blazor_Charts_ChartZoomSettings_Mode) property, you can specify whether the chart should be zoomed along any one direction (X or Y) or both directions (XY).

 In the below code example, the [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartZoomSettings.html#Syncfusion_Blazor_Charts_ChartZoomSettings_Mode) property is set to X. This will allow you to zoom only along X-axis while the zooming along Y axis is restricted.